Obesity in adults is a risk factor for a blood clot that can cause a fatal pulmonary embolism.

 “It is critical that parents and kids understand the importance of maintaining a healthy weight by eating a healthy diet and exercising to promote heart health and decrease the risk of obesity related complications including VTE and PE.”

 Dr. Lucas is double board certified in pediatrics and pediatric pulmonology.
-She developed the Asthma KidCare Go-Bag, a carrying case and organizer for asthma and allergy medications.
+She developed the Asthma KidCare Go-Bag, a carrying case and organizer for asthma and allergy medications; available on Amazon.
 Follow her on Facebook, Instagram and Twitter @Dr.JoiMD.

 Lorra Garrick has been covering medical, fitness and cybersecurity topics for many years, having written thousands of articles for print magazines and websites, including as a ghostwriter.
 She’s also a former ACE-certified personal trainer.